 - Arduino package by Alan Yorinks

-Turtle Art (Mac, Windows, Linux)
+Turtle Art (Mac, Windows, Linux, iPad)

-Ingenious software environment in which mathematical ideas become beautiful works of art.
+Turtle Art is an ingenious software environment in which mathematical ideas become beautiful works of art.
 Kids from 5 to 100 immediately find objects to think with and explore powerful ideas as soon as they boot Turtle Art.

 Pros: The elegance and focus of Turtle Art makes it possible to create art out of math without a lot of other interface or language distractions.
 Turtle Art is a limited set of Logo primitives.
 The software brilliantly saves the program and its artistic artifact in the same file.
 So, if you open the file in any other software, you see an image.
 Open it in Turtle Art, even by dragging a thumbnail from the Web and the code comes with the art!